massimoGG/BelgiumDSMR/README.md

 - **Language**: C
 - **Functionality**:
   - Reads data from the DSMR P1 port.
-  - Parses the data into meaningful information.
+  - Parses the data and convert to line protocol
-  - Logs the data for further analysis.
+  - Line protocol is then sent to InfluxDB

 ### Future Plans